Cletidus Hunt

 Cletidus Marquell Hunt (born January 2, 1976) is an American former professional football player who was a defensive tackle in the National Football League (NFL) and Arena Football League (AFL).

 Early life

 Hunt was born in Memphis, Tennessee, and played college football for Kentucky State University.

-NFL career
+Professional career

 Hunt was selected in the third round with the 94th overall pick by the Green Bay Packers in the 1999 NFL draft.
 In his NFL career, he has amassed 119 tackles, 17 sacks, and played in 85 games.

-AFL career

 Hunt signed with the New York Dragons of the Arena Football League on May 23, 2007.
 On November 2, 2007, Hunt was waived by the Dragons.

 In 2020, Hunt was inducted into the Kentucky Pro Football Hall of Fame.